AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 Tokenization is the process of breaking a string sequence into pieces called tokens using specific characters to delimit tokens.
 User-specified queries are tokenized into search terms.
 How the query string is tokenized can affect search results.

 Delimit the terms with 1) a space, or 2) one or more punctuation characters (`*`, `!`, `?`, `.`, for example) and a space.
-Query string followed without space by other punctuation characters does not trigger tokenization and is treated as part of the term.
+Any query string followed without a space or by other punctuation characters does not trigger tokenization and is treated as part of the term.

 If your query has a wildcard (`*`) operator after a punctuation character, neither the punctuation nor the wildcard operator is tokenized.
 To specifically search for a term that has trailing punctuation, enclose the query in quotation marks to ensure that the punctuation is part of the query.
 See examples below: